shivaUlttramarine/divar-create-adv-dataset-analysis/README.md

-# Analyzing a "Dovar" dataset about "creating new Addvertisment"
+# Analyzing a "Divar" dataset about "creating new Addvertisment"
 Divar is a service like E-bay.
 Here I am working on a dataset of users, who are willing to "Create a New Advertisment".
 Dataset includes a seriesof logs, which shows each action of a user, on "Create a new Add" pannel.